 - Optimize Relative Rotation: Will find matches across all cameras and optimize the rotations accordingly (the translations are fixed).

-- Optimize Relative Rotation with a subset of secondaries: Similar to Optimize Relative Rotation, but reducing the computations to decreasing processing time.
-This is mainly recommended for multispectral cameras in the Pix4D database where the results are similar to Optimize Relative Rotation (but faster).
+- Optimize Relative Rotation with a subset of secondaries: Similar to Optimize Relative Rotation, but reducing the computations to decrease processing time.
+This is recommended for multispectral cameras in Pix4D's camera model database where the results are similar to Optimize Relative Rotation (but faster).

 - Optimize Independently: The rig constraints are relaxed during the last step of calibration, to try to help for possible vibrations.
 This would make sense for rigs with larger cameras.